pluarant/pluarant.github.io/documentation/api/real-time-api/listeners.md

 ---
-title: Mesibo Real-time APIs - Listeners
+title: Real-time Chat APIs - Listeners
-description: Mesibo Real-time APIs - Listeners
+description: Mesibo invokes listeners for various events.
+For example, when you receive a message, receive an incoming call etc. You can implement to these listeners to get real-time notifications of events.
-keywords: mesibo, real-time api, messaging API, chat API, voice SDK, video SDK
+keywords: listener api, listener api chat, message listener api, listener api for android, listener api for iOS
 ---
 Mesibo invokes **Listeners** for various events.
-For example, when you receive a message, receive an incoming call etc. You can implement to these listners to get real-time notifications of events.
+For example, when you receive a message, receive an incoming call etc. You can implement to these listeners to get real-time notifications of events.

 To set listener, use setListener API.

-Folliwing are various Mesibo Listeners
+Following are various Mesibo Listeners

 ### Message Listener
 Message listener is invoked on receiving a message or when a message delivery status changes.